 Ulmer Münster is located in the breathtaking metropolis of Ulm in Germany.
 It is known for its marvelous medieval architecture.
 In fact, Ulmer Munster is one of the most visited architectural wonders in the town.
 Ulmer Münster is a Lutheran church that has gained worldwide popularity for its colossal size.
 On record, it is considered one of the tallest churches on the planet.
 Built in 1890, this Protestant church was made from cold stone.
 Guests are allowed to climb the top of the church to witness the picturesque views of the city.
 At the present time, Ulmer Munster features services, guided tours, and special musical events.

 Website: Ulmer Münster

 6. Cologne Cathedral

 The city of Cologne in Germany is known for its marvelous architecture that seems frozen back in time.
 A testament to that is Cologne Cathedral.
-This cathedral is situated in the bustling vibrant area of Domkloster, where retail stores and dining options are scattered everywhere.
+This UNESCO site is situated in the bustling vibrant area of Domkloster, where retail stores and dining options are scattered everywhere.
 It showcases Gothic architectural design that will blow you away.
 Serving as the hallmark of the Rhine region in Germany, this symbol of Catholicism stands tall with two skyscraping towers that dominate the empty Cologne Skyline.
 On record, this landmark began construction in 1248 and was completed in 1880.

 Address: Domkloster 4, 50667 Köln, Germany